jonnylil12/Website/README.md

  ### Notes
  ---
  - **strict=false** in tsconfig.json
- - Download and starting of MySQL Server depends on your Platform see [Docs](https://dev.mysql.com/doc/mysql-startstop-excerpt/8.0/en/windows-server-first-start.html)
- - DDL is located in \Website\database\script.sql make sure to configure you my.ini file to point that directory
+ - Schema is located in \Website\database\storageDB make sure to configure you my.ini file to point ...\Website\database